Muterra/doc-golix/spec.md

 An integer count of the bound MUIDs.

-### 8. Bound MUIDs
+### 8. Target MUIDs

 An ordered list of the MUIDs for each frame.
-If the dynamic binding is being used as a buffered object, the most recent frame should be first.
+If the dynamic binding is being used as a buffered object, sort in ascending order of recency (ie, oldest first).

 ### 9. Address algorithm